Top 10 Reasons to Meet in Downtown Raleigh, N.C.

 Since opening in Sept.
 2008, the Raleigh Convention Center (pictured in header) has been a remarkable resource for groups from 50 to 15,000.
 The modern, 500,000-square-foot facility includes a soaring street-level lobby, an elegant ballroom and a massive exhibit hall as well as reliable, upgraded tech amenities and award-winning culinary delights.
 EXHIBITOR Magazine recently named it one of the best in North America!
 Read more on this achievement here.

 Multiple other major properties sit on the Raleigh Convention Center campus and provide meeting planners and attendees with convenient, modern and upscale accommodations.
 The campus consists of the Raleigh Convention Center, Raleigh Marriott City Center (400 rooms), Sheraton Raleigh Hotel (353 rooms) and the Residence Inn Raleigh Downtown (175 rooms).
-Plus, unique meeting venues on the campus are designed to augment the convention experience: Duke Energy Center for the Performing Arts, Red Hat Amphitheater and City Plaza offer a combined seven stages and numerous meeting spaces.
+Plus, unique meeting venues on the campus are designed to augment the convention experience: Martin Marietta Center for the Performing Arts, Red Hat Amphitheater and City Plaza offer a combined seven stages and numerous meeting spaces.

 Downtown Raleigh is filled with a variety of great places to stay.
 Numerous additional high-quality hotels are within a short drive.